Beyond Dennett

 If the first half of this chapter takes something away from Dennett, the second half gives something back.
 His account of the self — a “center of narrative gravity,” a useful abstraction rather than a thing — was correct, and it deserves a stronger defense than he gave it.

 So far, this is Dennett’s position, and the Modeler-Schema architecture vindicates it: the narrated self is the Controller’s product, and the Controller confabulates.
-But here is the essential twist that “illusion” talk obscures: agency is not merely an illusion; it is a highly consequential pragmatic reality.
+But here is the essential twist that “illusion” talk obscures: the narrator may be constructed without agency being illusory.
+Agency belongs to the organized model–evaluation–control process, not to a homunculus standing behind it.

 Holding the distinction clearly yields real dividends.
-Responsibility becomes forward-looking — about shaping future behavior rather than judging an intrinsic moral essence.
+Responsibility can attend to capacity, reasons, control, and future behavior rather than judging an intrinsic moral essence.
 Personal identity becomes dynamic, a continually revised interpretation rather than a static substance.
-And the free will debate loses its metaphysical urgency, shifting to practical questions of effective choice, accountability, and psychological autonomy.
-Far from undermining human dignity, understanding the self’s interpretive basis clarifies what selfhood actually is — real, but pragmatically real.
+And the free-will debate loses its metaphysical urgency, shifting to practical questions of effective choice, accountability, and psychological autonomy.
+Far from undermining human dignity, understanding the self’s interpretive basis clarifies what selfhood is: a real model within a real agent, not a ghost at the controls.

 Completing the Picture

 Dennett was right to demolish the false picture of an inner spectator.
-There is no little person in the head watching an inner movie, no Cartesian homunculus directing the show from a privileged vantage point.
-There is, however, a mechanistic experiencer: a cybernetic regulator that maintains representational coherence by generating and comparing qualia.
-It is not a spectator; it is a comparator — an agent in the control-theoretic sense, defined by its role in regulating the world model.
+There is no little person in the head watching an inner movie.
+MST proposes, however, a mechanistic experiencer: a cybernetic regulator that maintains representational coherence through comparison states identified by the theory with qualia.
+It is not a spectator but a candidate comparator.
+Its regulatory function can be investigated separately from the contested phenomenal identity.

 Dennett’s multiple drafts, his narratives, his center of narrative gravity — these remain intact.
-The Controller still stitches stories from partial data; the autobiographical self is still a pragmatic construction worth keeping.
-What changes is the layer beneath: those drafts emerge from a system that experiences.
-The Controller narrates what happened in the model; it does not instantiate how experience is implemented.
+In MST, the Controller stitches stories from partial data; the autobiographical self remains a pragmatic construction worth keeping.
+What changes is the proposed layer beneath: those drafts may emerge from a process whose comparison states the theory identifies with experience.
+The Controller narrates what happened in the model; MST assigns the candidate implementation of experience elsewhere.

-The last step is straightforward once the pieces are on the table: the subsystem that talks is not the subsystem that experiences.
-The missing experiencer is real, mechanistic, and necessary — and the claim that a self-model can genuinely be a subject, along with the objections that claim attracts, is where the argument goes next, in mirrors of the mind.
+The architectural claim is now clear: the subsystem that reports need not be identical to the subsystem MST assigns experience.
+The proposed experiencer is mechanistic and functionally motivated; whether it is phenomenally sufficient remains open.
+The claim that a self-model can genuinely be a subject, along with the objections it attracts, is where the argument goes next, in Mirrors of the Mind.